Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 (This exercise will help you expand your understanding of console.log)

-1. Create the file `exercise-B.js` script in the folder `week-1/InClass`
+1. Update the file `exercise-B.js` script in the folder `week-1/InClass`
 2. Write 10 statements like these, but in different languages.

 For example: